-QS062B Foundations of Quality (Partnerships for Quality) 20 class hrs, 2 cr.
+QS062B Foundations of Quality (Partnerships for Quality)

 Introduces a system of approaches for integrating continuous improvement into a business or organization.
 Offered as needed.

 QS062C Managing Customer Expectations (Partnerships for Quality) 10 class hrs, 1 cr.

 Guides participants through an examination of who their customers are, how to serve them, what value is, and how it evolves.
 Offered as needed.